 The voice is probably the most valuable tool of the presenter.
 It carries most of the content that the audience takes away.
-One of the oddities of speech is that we can easily tell others what is wrong with their voice, e.g. too fast, too high, too soft, etc., but we have trouble listening to and changing our own voices.
+One of the oddities of speech is that we can easily tell others what is wrong with their voice, such as it is too fast, too high, or too soft, but we have trouble listening to and changing our own voices.

 There are five main terms used for defining vocal qualities (Grant-Williams, 2002):

 Volume: How loud the sound is.
 The goal is to be heard without shouting.
 Good speakers lower their voice to draw the audience in, and raise it to make a point.

 Tone: The characteristics of a sound.
 An airplane has a different sound than leaves being rustled by the wind.
 A voice that carries fear can frighten the audience, while a voice that carries laughter can get the audience to smile.

 Pitch: How high or low a note is.
 Pee Wee Herman has a high voice, Barbara Walters has a moderate voice, while James Earl Jones has a low voice.